tianderturpijn/Azure-Security-Center/Labs/04 - VM Protection with JIT/README.md

 ![alt text](https://raw.githubusercontent.com/tianderturpijn/Azure-Security-Center/master/Labs/04%20-%20VM%20Protection%20with%20JIT/Screenshots/JitActiveNow.png
 )

-### 3 - Enable custom JIT ports with PowerShell
+### 3 - [Optional Lab] Enable custom JIT ports with PowerShell
+***Note**:*<br>
+*Make sure before continuing that you have installed the Security Center PowerShell module in your Azure VM as discussed in Lab-x (pointer here)*<br><br>

-In Lab 1 (Automation) we have explored the ASC PowerShell cmdlets.
+In the Automation lab we have explored the ASC PowerShell cmdlets.
 To enable JIT through PowerShell you can leverage the following syntax:
 ```powershell
 $myVM = Get-AzureRmVM -Name <VMname> -ResourceGroupName <resourceGroupName>
 Set-AzureRmJitNetworkAccessPolicy -ResourceGroupName "<rescourceGroupName>" -Location "<location>" -Name "default" -VirtualMachine $myVM -Kind "Basic"